torsten-beep/cool-puzzle-game-thing/README.md

 # cool-puzzle-game-thing
 its still a work in progress, it will get better over time
 # how to play
-you guide the ball thing to the red button
+you left click to guide the ball thing to the red button
 # also
-you hold left click to stop guiding the ball thing, and its made in turbowarp btw
+its made in turbowarp btw